spryker/spryker-docs/_includes/pbc/all/install-features/202410.0/install-the-payments-feature.md

 {% info_block warningBox "Verification" %}

-* Add several products to cart and proceed to the express checkout flow.
+1. Add several products to cart and proceed to the express checkout flow.
-* On the summary page, click the **Back to cart** button.
+2. On the summary page, click the **Back to cart** button.
-* Start the regular checkout by clicking the **Checkout** button.
+3. To proceed to the regular checkout, click **Checkout**.
-* You will be redirected to the address step of the regular checkout.
+  This opens the address step of the regular checkout.

 {% endinfo_block %}